bunnylushington/timeclock/README.md

 #### Weeks

-The variable `timeclock/start-of-week` may be customised to an integer between 0 (Sunday) and 6.
+The variable `timeclock/start-of-week` may be set to an integer between 0 (Sunday) and 6.
 It defaults to 1 (Monday) as the start of the week for weekly reports.